kshetline/by-request/README.md

 * `requestJson(`...`): Promise<any>`
 * `requestText(`...`): Promise<string>`

-GET and POST requests are handled, and optional automatic caching can be used.
+GET and POST requests are handled, and optional automatic file caching can be used.

 ### Installation